samueleastdev/appcelerator.widgets/README.md

 ### Icons are setup using icon moon

-Add the generated fonts to the assets/iphone/fonts and assets/android/fonts folders
+Add only the generated ttf font to the assets/fonts

 * [Icon moon fonts](https://icomoon.io/app/#/select/font)